Unknotting number is not additive under connected sum: Proofs of Theorem and Corollaries and

 \begin{corollary} $u(7_1\#\overline{10_{139}})<u(7_1)+u(10_{139})$ and $u(10_{139}\#\overline{10_{139}})<u(10_{139})+u(10_{139})$ . \end{corollary}

 We expect that there are many other knots whose unknotting numbers are known and that contain $7_1$ in a minimal unknotting sequence, which would then yield other connected sums that fail additivity.
-For example, any intermediate knot $K$ in a Gordian adjacency from the torus knot $T(p,q)$ to the knot $7_1$ also has $7_1$ Gordian adjacent to it, and so can be used as a summand in such examples.
-Several authors have explored the construction of minimal unknotting sequences for torus knots \cite{ba10},\cite{sima15}, and the problem of Gordian adjacency for torus knots \cite{fel14},\cite{bl16}.
-Feller's work \cite{fel14} shows that all torus knots except (possibly) $T(2,3),T(2,5), T(3,4), T(4,5)$ and $T(5,6)$ have $7_1=T(2,7)$ Gordian adjacent to them; $T(2,3),T(2,5)$ and $T(3,4)$ cannot, because their unknotting numbers are too low.
-The cases $T(4,5)$ and $T(5,6)$ are unresolved.
+In particular, any intermediate knot $K$ in a Gordian adjacency from the torus knot $T(p,q)$ to the knot $7_1$ also has $7_1$ Gordian adjacent to it, and so can be used as a summand in such examples.